 Herniated discs can be painful and keep you from your favorite activities.
 Fortunately, most of the time, a herniated disc will improve on its own after a few days or weeks.
 But, if your pain continues to interfere with your daily life activities, a spinal specialist can help you find relief.
-The team at TriHealth Orthopedics & Sports Institute offers the latest in diagnostic imaging and specializes in advanced surgical care to get you back to feeling good.
+The teams at TriHealth Orthopedics & Sports Institute and Beacon Orthopaedics & Sports Medicine offer the latest in diagnostic imaging and specializes in advanced surgical care to get you back to feeling good.

 Your spine includes discs between each vertebra, which act as a cushion for the bone.
 These discs have a tougher exterior and a jellylike center.
 Sometimes, a tear can form in the outside of the disc, allowing a small portion of the inside to be pushed out.
 This is a herniated disc.
 The pressure from the disc can press against nerves, which causes pain or numbness in the arm or leg.